-Asian markets mixed ahead of Trump's inauguration
+Global shares steady ahead of Trump's inauguration

-KUALA LUMPUR, Malaysia (AP) — Asian markets were mixed in cautious trading Friday ahead of the inauguration of President-elect Donald Trump.
+KUALA LUMPUR, Malaysia (AP) — Global shares were steady in cautious trading Friday ahead of the inauguration of President-elect Donald Trump.
 China’s report that its economy grew at a 6.8 percent pace in October-December was in line with expectations.

 TRUMP’S INAUGURATION: The Dow Jones industrial average erased its gains for 2017 on Thursday, falling for the fifth day in a row as the post-election Trump rally waned ahead of the inauguration.
 Investors will be looking for clues in Trump’s inauguration speech for his plans on fiscal stimulus, tax cuts and trade.
+On Thursday, the Dow fell 0.4 percent, to 19,732.40, slightly below where it finished 2016 but close to its record closing high of 19,974.62, set one month ago.
+The Standard & Poor’s 500 index also fell 0.4 percent, to 2,263.69.
+The Nasdaq composite lost 0.3 percent to 5,540.08.

 Most Read Stories